oldrev/jasper/README.md

 A Lisp S-Expression style JSON predicate parser for LINQ.

-It works on all LINQ implementation, included:
+It works on all LINQ implementation, including:

 * LINQ to Objects
 * LINQ to XML